-The other morning I saw a Facebook post about the reason that Veterans Day is always observed in November, specifically the 11th hour of the 11th day of the 11th month.
+Last year I saw a post online about the reason that Veterans Day is always observed in November, specifically the 11th hour of the 11th day of the 11th month.
 Now, I was never a fan of history class in high school, especially American History.
 That’s possibly due to the fact that my dad was an American History teacher and I was getting a D in that one class (yes, I was getting A+ grades in physics and chemistry, so not to worry).
 Somewhere in my past I probably learned why 11/11 at 11 a.m. was a thing, but must have forgotten it.

 A little more research came up with this definition: “This holiday marks the anniversary of the 1918 signing of the Armistice, which took place in a railway carriage, between the Allies and Germany.
 This event marked the end of fighting on the Western Front in the First World War.”